prijindal/become-react/README.md

 APIs                | [React official doc](https://facebook.github.io/react/docs)                                                                                    | Deeply understand React by reading the official API references and interfaces
 Full-stack app      | [Building Data-driven React Applications with Relay, GraphQL, and Flux](http://www.pluralsight.com/courses/react-apps-with-relay-graphql-flux) | A Step by step tutorial to get you started with the world around React
 React Native App    | [Build Cross Platform React Native Apps with Exponent and Redux](http://www.pluralsight.com/courses/build-react-native-exponent-redux-apps)    | Step by step tutorial to get you started with react native
-This Week in React  | [This Week in React](https://thisweekinreact.com/)                                                                                             | A weekly publication sharing interesting new projects and discussions with active members in the React community.

 ## Learn further